wasilpaw/osc_web/content/posts/zombieland.md

 To do that, you can test different combination of the game parameters.
 For example, you could tweak the size of the arena ("SIZE"), how many zombies are created at the start ("NUMBER_OF_ZOMBIES"), how often are new zombies created ("NEW_ZOMBIE_FREQUENCY"), how short are the gaps between iterations (the argument of time.sleep()), how many diamonds are required for a new life ("DIAMONDS_PER_LIFE") or how far can zombie sense you ("ZOMBIE_SMELL_RANGE").
 Test different values of these parameters.

 ### Challenge - performance tuning
 ​While testing with some, more demanding combination of parameters (for example with a large number of zombies) your game will probably not be very responsive.
-Performance tuning is a form of refactoring where the code is modified with the aim to improve among others responsiveness while keeping the same functionality.
+Performance tuning is a form of refactoring where the code is modified with the aim to improve, among others, the responsiveness while keeping the same functionality.

 In the case of our game, one of the biggest culprits for performance is the mc.player.getTilePos() function.
-Every time this function is called, the information needs to be read from the server and that takes time even if both applications are on the same computer.
+Every time this function is called, the information needs to be read from the server and that takes time even if both applications are running on the same computer.
 The main problem is that we are calling this function multiple times (can you count how many?) during a single iteration of the main game loop even though the player's location would probably stay the same for such a short time.
 The solution to this problem is to read the player's position once and pass the value to other functions as an argument.

 On the main game loop code, it could look like this:
 {{<figure src="/zb_tuning.JPG">}}
 You would have to modify the relevant functions' definitions to accept the parameter and use it in their body instead of calling the mc.player.getTilePos() function.

 Test your code.
 Can you see an improvement?